 Targeting wide industry, such as e-commerce, has its perks - a booming market, with global reach, and stable business models.

-However, the competition level is insanely high and their needs may vary depending on their speciality.
-Crafting personalized pitches for such a varied audience is a must.
+However, the competition level is insanely high and their needs may vary depending on their specialty.

 So, how do you create a cold email that resonates and converts?